asphaltbuffet/punch-board-calculator/README.md

   prerelease: auto
 ```

-Alternatively, you can completly remove the usage of GoReleaser if you prefer handcrafted release notes.
-Take a look how it is done in [taskflow](https://github.com/pellared/taskflow).
+Alternatively, you can completely remove the usage of GoReleaser if you prefer handcrafted release notes.
+Take a look at how it is done in [taskflow](https://github.com/pellared/taskflow).

 ### Why the code coverage results are not accurate

 By default `go test` records code coverage for the package that is currently tested.
 If you want to get more accurate (cross-package) coverage, then consider using [go-acc](https://github.com/ory/go-acc).
 [Read more](https://www.ory.sh/golang-go-code-coverage-accurate/).

-### How to automate generating git tags for next release version
+### How to automate generating git tags for the next release version

 Auto-tagging can be done in many ways e.g. by using GitHub Actions like: